 Is it necessary for both parents to attend sessions?

-It is great if both parents can attend, although this is not always necessary.
+It is ideal if both parents can attend, although this is not always necessary.
 Many single parents use our materials successfully.
-Families with both parents attending will experience many benefits at home; working as a team to change their child’s behaviour.
-You’ll probably communicate more effectively about parenting, argue and disagree less and support each other more.
+Families with both parents attending will experience many benefits at home and will learn how to work as a team to change their child’s behaviour.
+We find that, if both parents attend the sessions, they tend to communicate more effectively about parenting, argue and disagree less and support each other more.

 Are the facilitators trained?

 Yes.
-Both trainers have extensive experience and qualifications which enable them to deliver broad and balanced programmes, covering many issues that parents are concerned about, giving practical and original ideas to promote effective relationships between family members.
+Our trainers have extensive experience and qualifications which enable them to deliver broad and balanced programmes, cover many issues that parents are concerned about, and provide practical and original ideas to promote effective relationships between family members.

 What kind of issues do people seek help with?

-Some issues may include: childhood worries behaviour; social difficulties; sibling rivalry; anger; aggression; fears; low self-esteem; confidence; managing stress; bullying; disabilities – both physical and emotional; mental health; bereavement; divorce & separation; transitions & change; parental depression & anxiety and a whole host of other concerns
+Some issues may include: childhood worries behaviour; social difficulties; sibling rivalry; anger; aggression; fears; low self-esteem; confidence; managing stress; bullying; disabilities – both physical and emotional; mental health; bereavement; divorce and separation; transitions and change; parental depression and anxiety and a whole host of other concerns.

 We are also happy to have an individual consultation, if requested.

 Why a group?
 Wouldn’t seeing someone individually be better?

 The group setting widens the focus of our programmes, allowing us to cover more material while ensuring that individual concerns are also addressed and multiple perspectives heard.
 We find that group members benefit enormously from learning anecdotally from other parents’ issues and appreciate the support, reassurance and ideas that come uniquely from the group experience.